Would you accept a one-way ticket to the future?

 “You’ve definitely won a ticket?”

-“Yes, yes,” smiled the supervisor who hadn’t taken his eyes off of John since the CRYO word had been mentioned.
+“Yes, yes,” said the supervisor, who hadn’t taken his eyes off of John since the CRYO word had been mentioned.
 “You did good, yes, you did good.
 You recorded it in the system?”

 “Yes, yes, of course,” came the slow reply, as if the man was thinking something through whilst still rubbing his chin.

 His behaviour really starting to cause a dubious atmosphere, John smiled briefly and made a move to walk off down the corridor in the hopes that he could make a swift exit.
-His Bio Card had been read, there was nothing this man could gain by doing anything to him, but nonetheless, something wasn’t right here, the fight or flight feeling was definitely starting to pump through John’s body.
+His Bio Card had been read, so there was nothing this man could gain by doing anything to him, but nonetheless, something wasn’t right here.
+The fight or flight feeling was definitely starting to pump through John’s body.

 Wishing for a swift exit, John stepped forward, hoping to avoid another unpleasant situation.
 Upon passing the man, John’s stomach drop-flipped as his arm was grabbed by a large and bony hand.

 “Wait…” The man rummaged around in his trousers before pulling out a piece of paper and a pen.
 “Can you autograph this?
 My wife will be so excited that I met you,” he said with an inane grin.